-Assistant district attorney (ADA) positions are extremely competitive.
+Assistant District Attorney positions are extremely competitive.
 Like most employment opportunities, there will be more openings in larger cities.
-To take just one example, the New York County DA's office received over 2,000 applications from graduating law students last year and hired 50 ADAs; this office hires approximately 40 to 50 new attorneys in a typical year.
+To take just one example, the New York County DA's office received over 1,600 applications from graduating law students last year and hired 38 ADAs; this office hires approximately 40 to 50 new attorneys in a typical year.
 As mentioned earlier, 2L DA interns interested in post graduation employment often receive interviews at the end of their summer, thus giving them an advantage over other applicants.